renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ### What's in the `config:best-practices preset?

-The [`config:best-practices` preset](https://docs.renovatebot.com/presets-config/#configbest-practices) comes with this configuration:
+The [`config:best-practices` preset](https://docs.renovatebot.com/presets-config/#configbest-practices) has this configuration:

 ```json
 {